Migrating Virtual Machines to the AWS Cloud

 With the schemas converted to MySQL format, the target instance will show the databases created.
 However, they don’t exist yet.
 To physically create the database objects, we had to apply the schemas from the target database pane:

 And that completes the initial schema migration.
-If you are interested in migrating to virtual machines, you may find this post useful is useful.
+If you are interested in migrating to virtual machines, you may find our post on Migrating Virtual Machines to the AWS Cloud useful.

 We found the AWS Schema Conversion Tool a simple and intuitive piece of software with an elegant installation.